rgenge/LaunchHacks-Hackaton-ML/README.md

 ## Sentiment Analysis

-This part of the program consists of a program that will read all dataset .....................
+This part of the program consists of a program that will read all of dataset .....................

 ## How to use it?